stratisproject/Documentation/source/SmartContracts/deploying-your-first-smart-contract.rst

 Validating a contract
 -------------------
 A Stratis smart contract must not contain any non-deterministic elements.
 This restricts the standard .NET libraries that can be used when writing a contract.
 There are additional constraints around the format of the contract that are required to be met before it can be executed.

-It is recommended to validate contracts locally before deployment.
-Invalid contracts will fail validation on-chain if they are deployed.
+All contracts are validated by a node when the contract is being deployed.
+Invalid contracts will fail validation on-chain.
+Because of this, it is recommended to validate contracts locally before deployment.

-Validation before deployment can be done using the ``sct`` command line tool.
+Validation can be done using the ``sct`` command line tool.

 ::